-5. Global Development Incubator (GDI) is a non-profit initiative that develops, pilots and helps to scale social impact initiatives.
+3. Global Development Incubator (GDI) is a non profit initiative that develops, pilots and helps to scale social impact initiatives.
 It provides a platform for funders to host new initiatives and to leverage a proven approach to building new organisations.
 As a platform GDI is often an intermediary for Small Foundation's investments.

-In 2018, Small Foundation provided finance to GDI to develop the Collaborative for Frontier Finance (CFF), a multi-donor effort to increase finance to small and medium-sized enterprises in developing countries.
-As part of the CFF in 2018, GDI developed two sub-initiatives, one on Very Early-Stage Funds and one on Alternative Debt.
-GDI also coordinated and helped to disseminate a framework for segmenting the sector of small and medium-sized enterprises.
-The report has been downloaded over 2,000 times .
-SF helped fund the dissemination of this report via our core operating support for CFF.
+Small Foundation provided finance to GDI to develop the Collaborative for Frontier Finance (CFF), a multi donor effort to increase finance to small and medium sized enterprises in developing countriesAs part of developing the CFF, GDI facilitated two sub initiatives, one on Early-Stage Capital Provision and one on Alternative Debt.

-Small Foundation also funded GDI's work coordinating phase 2 of the Council for Smallholder Finance's (CSAF) financial benchmarking research.
-(2018 advance: €125,513)
+Small Foundation also funded GDI's work coordinating the Council for Smallholder Finance's (CSAF) financial benchmarking research.
+(2019 advance: €230,030, 2018: €125,313)